jsh9/pydoclint/docs/notes_generator_vs_iterator.md

 > DOC405: Method `myMethod` has "yield" statements, but the return signature is
 > `Iterator`.
 Please use `Generator` instead.

+or a `DOC403` violation:

+> DOC403: Method `myMethod` has a "Yields" section in the docstring, but there
+> are no "yield" statements or a Generator return annotation

 This is because _pydoclint_ uses the following criteria:

 - If the return annotation in the signature is `Generator` or `AsyncGenerator`,